selhorn/f5-openstack-docs/docs/lbaas/topic_agent-redundancy-scaleout.rst

 Caveats
 -------

 - You **can not** run multiple agents on the same host if they are expected to manage the same BIG-IP device or :term:`cluster`.
-See :ref:`Differentiated Service Environments` for information about running more than one F5 agent/driver on the same host.
+See :ref:`Differentiated Service Environments` for information about running more than one |agent-long|/driver on the same host.
-- In the standard multi-agent deployment, specifying the F5 agent/BIG-IP pair to use when creating a new load balancer is not supported.
+- In the standard multi-agent deployment, specifying the |agent-long|/BIG-IP pair to use when creating a new load balancer is not supported.
 Instead, use a custom environment as described in :ref:`Multiple Agents and Differentiated Service Environments`.

 Configuration
 -------------

-To manage one BIG-IP device or device service group with multiple F5 agents, deploy F5 LBaaSv2 on separate hosts using the instructions provided below.
+To manage one BIG-IP device or device service group with multiple |agent-long|s, deploy F5 LBaaSv2 on separate hosts using the instructions provided below.

 #.
 Copy the Neutron config file from your Neutron controller to each host on which you will run F5 LBaaSv2: